Farnham’s First Five Pages – writing competition2024-09-19T10:38:44+01:00

 her debut novel, Operation Moonlight, won Penguin Random

 House First Novel competition in 2019.
-Her novel was
+Operation Moonlight was

-published in 2022, and she is now represented by literary agent
+will be published in March 2025.
+Louise is now represented by

 B.A.
 Paris

-B.A.Paris is the New York Times and Sunday Times bestselling author of the word-of-mouth hit Behind Closed Doors and upcoming thriller, The Guest.
+B.A.Paris is the New York Times and Sunday Times bestselling author of the word-of-mouth hit Behind Closed Doors.
+Her new novel will be out later this year.

 With 7 million editions of her seven novels sold worldwide, her books have been translated into 41 languages.
-Three of her novels have been optioned for major screen adaptations and there’s a film of her novel The Breakdown, in post-production.
+Three of her novels have been optioned for major screen adaptations and a film has been made of her novel The Breakdown.

 Gill Thompson